 Recurve is one of the most popular bows used in Olympic and other major archery competitions.

-You can quickly identify a recurve bow by the ends of the bow limbs.
+You can quickly identify a recurve bow by the ends of its limbs.
 The limbs curve back toward the archer, but the end of the limbs curl away from the archers, hence where the name “recurve” comes from.

-Recurve bow varies widely in quality and price, from the mass-produced bows to the handmade custom bows.
-For beginners, the mass-produced recurve bow is quite sufficient.
+They vary widely in quality and price, from mass-produced bows to handmade custom.
+For beginners, a mass-produced product is quite sufficient.

 What is The Benefit of Recurve Bow?

 Recurve bow shoots faster than many other types of bows.
-However, a recurve bow takes much more time and energy to master.
+However, a it takes much more time and energy to master.

-This is because with a recurve bow you cannot rely on a mechanical release to release the string, unlike compound bow.
+This is because with a recurve, you cannot rely on a mechanical release to release the string, unlike compound bow.

 Even though you can use a mechanical release on a recurve bow if you want, but most archery competitions won’t allow you to participate.